lavrovd/psd-reader/README.md

 The project is fully documented and is available as html in the `docs` folder

 **➜ [The documentation can be viewed online](https://epistemex.github.io/psd-reader/docs/)**

+Tutorials and general information is included in the docs.

 Usage